FAQ's

 The drone can also be flown in manual or manual + modes for spot application.

-How Much Can I Charge for Custom Application with a Sprayer Drone?
+How Much can I Charge for Custom Drone Applicating?

 This will depend on the services you provide and the local market.